As a Business Owner You Have a lot at Risk. Protect Your Investment

 Unfortunately, there are too many unforeseen claims and lawsuits waiting to happen, especially with an increasing number of individuals who are quick to sue over almost anything.
 General liability is the net that will catch you.

 It is simply too big a risk for your business not to have General Liability Insurance.
-Contact Fudge & Associates with your questions today.
+Contact Fudge Insurance with your questions today.
 We can get you the right policy.

 General liability pays losses arising from real or alleged bodily injury, property damage, or personal injury on your business premises or arising from your operations.
 It also pays your defense costs, which can be more than the payout itself.

-Fudge & Associates offers general liability protection in a broad range of areas, including:
+Fudge Insurance offers general liability protection in a broad range of areas, including:

 - Bodily Injury: Includes the costs of physical injury or death to a third party